 Turning a bowl

 Use the headstock and the rear spindle to suspend a wood piece between the two.
 Turn along the length of the workpiece.
 That is spindle turning.
-If that is challenging, you connect your piece of wood to the headstock with the motor.
+If that is challenging, connect your piece of wood to the headstock with the motor.
 In this case, you will be turning wooden owls.
-The inside and the outside of the bowl should be turned without removing the wood from the headstock.
+The bowl’s inside and outside should be turned without removing the wood from the headstock.

 Screwing a piece of wood

 You use a screw chuck to secure wood pieces.
 The screw attaches wood to a lathe at a solo point.
 Locate the center of the blank and a hole drilled to allow the screw inside.
 A small hole makes the exercise difficult.